Art as an Investment: How to Preserve

 1. Regular Cleaning and Professional Care

-• Gentle Dusting: Use a soft, dry brush or cloth to gently remove dust.
+• Gentle Dusting: Dust lightly with a soft clean natural bristle brush.
 Avoid using water or cleaning products.
-Dust lightly with a soft clean natural bristle brush.
 A soft cloth may be used for items like cold wax or encaustic in order to buff to a soft sheen.
 However be sure there are no nubs or textured areas that come in contact with a cloth.
 Nubs may be tugged loose and can potentially damage the painted surface.

 • Professional Restoration: If a painting requires deeper cleaning or repair, consult a professional conservator.